Food Allergies & Dietary Accommodations at UC Davis Residential Dining

 • Food intolerances (examples include lactose intolerance, gluten intolerance)

-• Dietary restrictions related to a health condition (examples include Crohn's disease, Celiac Disease, IBS, IBD, diabetes)
+• Dietary restrictions related to a health condition (examples include Crohn's disease, Celiac Disease, IBS, IBD, Diabetes)

 • Physician-prescribed therapeutic diets (examples include low FODMAP diet, specific carbohydrate diet)